This Is Not That: Government

 And yet Paul insists: you’re free.
 Not because Caesar said so, but because Jesus did.

 But here’s the tragedy: even in the absence of liberty, they were living like slaves.
 Not because of Rome, but because of religion.
-They bought into the lie that their status with God was based on their performance—Jesus plus effort.
+They bought into the lie that their status with God was based on performance—Jesus plus effort.

-That’s why Paul’s letter still hits.
+Now contrast that with the American landscape and you see why Paul’s letter still hits.
 Because the same con is still running—it’s just wrapped in different language.
 The Galatians had no liberty but could be free.
-We have endless liberty, but often remain enslaved.
+We have liberty protected by law, but many still remain enslaved.

 Justice Isn’t Control